originphp/html/README.md

 ## To Text

-To convert HTML to formatted text
+You can also convert HTML to formatted text, note this proably will not work well for websites, but emails, user inputted HTML using editors etc should be fine.

 ```php
 $text = Html::toText($html);